MatthewAThomas/Microcoded-CPU-Simulator/README.md

     - if instruction is completed, fetch next instruction (Instruction Cycle); else execute next uOp

 # Running the Emulator
-Programs run on the emulator are written in machine code (hexadecimal).
-The code is written in a text file such that each line represents four bytes of memory.
+Programs run on the emulator are written in machine code.
+The code is to be written to a text file located in the programs subdirectory.
+To load a program into memory, set its path in the load function in loader.c

+Formatting Programs:
+Each line containing machine code represents four bytes of memory.
+Each line of machine code is expected to be 12 characters long, including spaces but not including comments.
 Comments are denoted with the pound (#) sign.

-Formatting:
-Each line is expected to be 12 characters long, not including comments, with the first character at the beginning of the line.
-This allows for single spaces around bytes, eg:
-DE AD BE EF
-\# some comment
-CA FE D0 0D # another comment
-and so on.
+A comment may be written on a line by itself, or on a line after machine code.
 Uppercase and lowercase characters are both excepted.
 Instructions and data types sized a word or larger are expected to be word aligned (i.e. they should start at the beginning of a line).
+An example of code that does not violate formatting is shown below:

+DE AD be ef
+\# the line immediately below is empty (just new line character)

+CafeD00d # the line immediately above has a couple of spaces but is otherwise blank 123 4 5678

 The size of the "physical" memory is defined by the macro MEM_SIZE in mem.c.
 It is assumed that programs will be running bare-metal, so the entire program must be loaded into physical memory: addresses 0 through MEM_SIZE - 1.
 Currently, memory is 1024 bytes.

-Programs are located in the programs directory.
-To load a program into memory, set its path in loader.c